wikimedia/labs-striker/README.rst

 =======================================
-Striker (Wikimedia Tool Labs Dashboard)
+Striker (Wikimedia Toolforge Dashboard)
 =======================================

-**Striker** is a Django-based project that provides services needed by Wikimedia Tool Labs developers.
+**Striker** is a Django-based project that provides services needed by Wikimedia Toolforge developers.
 A blacksmith's striker is an assistant whose job is to swing a large sledgehammer in forging operations at the direction of the blacksmith.